 It is a common rice brand in Japanese houses and is used to make several Japanese home-cooked dishes.
 You’ll definitely like it more than Kijima rice but not more than Koshihikari.

 - Popular rice brand in Japanese homes

 - Blend of Koshihikari rice and Yumegokochi rice

 - Perfect Japanese rice brand to make onigiris and sushis

 Check out the best Japanese rice brands Tamanishiki below!

 The next of the best Japanese rice brands is the Tsuyahime rice.
 This Japanese rice brand is slowly gaining more popularity than the Koshihikari Japanese rice brand.
 The Tsuyahime rice is sticky when cooked, shiny, and sweet.

 The rice grains are bigger than most Japanese rice brands.
 Even when the rice is cold this Japanese rice brand tastes absolutely delicious!
 Kijima rice is perfect for onigiri or sushi as it’s sticky.
-The quality of this rice is good but not as good as Koshihikari.

 - As popular as Koshihikari Japanese rice brand